caoqi95/CV_Learning/README.md

 ### 「3D Vision」 Course projects

 + 01 - De-noising: Using ROF(Rudin-Osher-Fatemi) algorithm and Chambolle's method to solve the de-noising task.
++ 02 - Panorame: Using SIFT, homography, Ransac algorithms to synthesis three images and get a panorama image.

 ### Others
 including some projects from other courses or internet.